SkillWallet/Legacy-contracts-V1/README.md

 # Overview
-It provides an universal, self-sovereign Identity as an NFT.
+The SkillWallet is a standard for universal, self-sovereign Identity as an NFT.<br/>
 In order to receive it and activate individuals need to be member of a Community.
-By being part of a Community, they can participate Gigs/Tasks/Projects, that in return provide them Credits (DITO), that they can spend across the whole network, partners included.
+By being part of a Community, they can participate Gigs/Tasks/Projects, that in return provide them Credits (DITO), that they can spend across the whole network, partners included.<br/>
 Once an individual member's skills are validated (through Gigs), they will be able to spend their Credits, create new tasks/projects, and move to a different Community seamlessly, without losing the Credits & the reputation earned.

 ## Steps
 Whenever new users start to create a new account, they are prompted to: